fmqa/git-credential-libsecret-utils/README.md

 # Scripts to use with git-credential-libsecret

-Git includes a [libsecret](https://wiki.gnome.org/Projects/Libsecret) credential helper under `/usr/share/doc/git/contrib/credential/libsecret` (Debian/Ubuntu) that can be used to interface Git with the `libsecret` keyring.
+Git includes a [libsecret](https://wiki.gnome.org/Projects/Libsecret) credential helper (git-credential-libsecret`) under `/usr/share/doc/git/contrib/credential/libsecret` (Debian/Ubuntu) that can be used to interface Git with the `libsecret` keyring.

-This repository contains a simple script `git-credential-libsecret-add-https` that can be used to add passwords to the libsecret keyring.
+This repository contains a simple script `git-credential-libsecret-add-https` that can be used to add passwords to the libsecret keyring using the git-credential-libsecret` credential helper.

 **NOTE:** You don't need this if you use [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager).

 # Requirements

-* `git-credential-libsecret-add-https` should be in `$PATH`
+* `git-credential-libsecret` should be in `$PATH`
 * `zenity` (for the gtk form)
 * `seahorse` (optional)